 As part of the Faculty of Engineering's comittment to furthering professional development for Graduate Students, each year Reserach students can apply for funding to cover the cost ofthe courses offered for this program.
-Applications will be available soon.

 The Teaching Support Centre works collaboratively with faculty, graduate students, postdoctoral scholars and staff to advance teaching and learning at The University of Western Ontario.

 GradPath is your portal to graduate student professional development programs at Western.
 It highlights information and resources you will need to succeed at each stage of the graduate journey, from coursework through comprehensive exams, thesis writing and publishing to the job search after graduation.